 I read the first link (as much of it as I could stomach) and I can only concur with Nash’s comment to the second link that poly in the US must be a “shitshow”.
 If consensual non-monogamy wants to become widespread, it needs to distance itself from these new-age-nooky nutjobs.
 Indigo wants to change the world by making others refer to her as “them” (but using the personal pronoun when talking about themself!), and screwing a few lame-ass soyboys who couldn’t even construct an IKEA bookshelf, let alone a coherent society.
 SMH

-He’s mostly right.
+Nash is mostly right.
 But: cool, masculine guys doing poly, don’t want to come out to the world as doing poly: they don’t want to humiliate themselves, humiliate the women they’re with, or disrupt their jobs and lives.
 Cool, masculine guys doing poly do it under the radar, in private conversations.
 They (we?) don’t want to be activists and don’t want to be associated by the kind of losers who appear in qz.com articles.

 You know how no normal chick has an Excel spreadsheet of every guy she’s dated?
 Few normal chicks will admit to the number of guys they’ve f**ked, all at once?
-Chicks are the master of trickle truth.
-Guys have an engineering mindset and want to explain everything.
+Chicks are the master of trickle truth, while guys have an engineering mindset and want to explain everything.
 It can be useful to not explain everything all at once.
-It’s like my “rules for talking about RP concepts.”
+It’s like the “rules for talking about RP concepts.”
 Guys shouldn’t use the jargon and, first and foremost, they themselves should be seen as cool and socially desirable (“The real knowledge comes not from what you say but how you live.
 Your life is the best example”).
 If you cannot do that first, no one wants to hear from you.
 No one wants to hear about wealth management and creation from some guy living paycheck-to-paycheck, on the verge of being fired from his job.
 They want to hear about it from Warren Buffett and Charlie Munger.

 Do first, speak later.